-6. Just as we clean our teeth after meals, you should also clean your dentures a few times a day.
-After meals, you may need to rinse, or use a denture brush and warm soapy water or denture cleaners. never use water hot to the touch, or bleach.
-Only use toothpaste recommended for dentures (normal toothpaste will scuff the denture finish).
+Just as we clean our teeth after meals, dentures also need to be cleaned a few times a day.
+After meals, you may need to rinse, or use a denture brush and warm soapy water.
+Never use water hot to the touch, or bleach.
+Only use denture paste recommended for dentures (toothpaste will scuff the denture finish).
 Your dentures should be soaked in water or an approved cleaning solution overnight.
 Your gums need time without a denture in place to maintain good gum health.
-If you do not clean your dentures daily, they may develop an odor from bacteria build-up.
+If you do not clean your dentures daily, the denture may develop an odor from bacterial build-up.

-You also may be a candidate for dental implants.
-Dental implants can be placed at the time of extractions or afterwards if there is sufficient width and depth of bone.
-Implants allow you to connect the dentures to your ridges, providing better stability, chewing capability and function.
+You may be a candidate for dental implants even if you did not have them placed with your initial dentures.
+Implants allow you to click the dentures into place providing better stability and chewing capability.
 Many people find this especially helpful to stabilize a lower denture.
 If you are interested in dental implants to stabilize your denture, call for an evaluation appointment, using 3-D CT imaging, at no cost to you.

 Be sure to take your antibiotic and pain medications as prescribed by your dentist.

-Be sure to try to eat something soft (scrambled eggs, Ensure® shake, mashed potatoes, etc.) on your first night.
+Eat something soft (scrambled eggs, protein shake, mashed potatoes, etc.) on your first night.
 You will need to have something in your stomach to help prevent nausea from your medications.